indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Advanced/ProvidedDestinations.md

     case homeAddressEntryScreen
 }
 ```
-Here the module is basically saying, "Hey, I may want to show the screen that lets the user enter his home address.
+Here the `Orders` module is basically saying, "Hey, I may want to show the screen that lets the user enter his home address.
 Somebody needs to give it me."

 With that someone being the application, of course.
 ```swift